|

 property.
 Both user interfaces for the docked and the non-docked shuttle states are minimal.

-The class implements dockable widget functionality, served by Prima::AbstractDocker::Interface
+The class implements dockable widget functionality, served by Prima::AbstractDocker::Interface,

-while itself it is derived from Prima::Widget
+while itself it is derived from Prima::Widget only.

 See also: Prima::ExternalDockerShuttle.

-and clipOwner
+owner and clipOwner

 properties must not be used.